solarsnake/coveralls-demo-ruby/README.md

 https://travis-ci.org/github/<your-github-username>/<your-github-repo>
 ```

-And your first build will look something like this:
+Your first build should look something like this:

 ![travis-ci-repo-build-1.png](../media/media/travis-ci-repo-build-1.png)